deta/space-docs/src/pages/migration/introduction.md

 How will all this work?

-There is a [Legacy Cloud](/migration/learn-more/legacy-mode) app for managing Deta Cloud Projects and resources until May 1.
+There is supported [Legacy Mode](/migration/learn-more/legacy-mode) for managing Deta Cloud Projects and resources until May 1.

 There are also Migration Paths available (and strongly recommended) until May 1.

 ## 🗂️ Guides and Resources

-Below are a few guides for getting going with Space and resources for learning more.
+Below are a few guides for getting going with migrating to Space and resources for learning more.

 ### 🚀 Migrate a Base, Drive, or Micro
 - [Migrate Bases & Drives from Deta Cloud](/migration/guides/import-a-project)